nikolvov/50-Influential-Artists/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. How would you describe preprocessing to someone new to CSS?

+CSS processors are used to give CSS more structure and for the code to be more legible.
+Most of the time CSS processors add features that are not readily available in pure CSS.
+Some examples of CSS preprocessors are a mixin, inheritance selector and a nesting selector.

 2. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept in preprocessing is nesting and I also enjoy variables.
+Operations and mixins give me a  lot of trouble and I’m still working on how to use them correctly.

 3. How would you explain the concept of a variable to someone new to programming?

+A variable is a value that can change, depending on conditions or on information passed to the program.
+Variables allow developers to hold onto essential values like font stacks, colors, and width sizes, to name a few.

+In JavaScript a variable is a way to store, change and use data in code.

 4. What is the purpose of using functions in code?

+In programming, a function is a group of statements that perform a specific task.
+Functions are used to divide a large code into a module.
+This makes it a lot easier to debug code.

 5. What is a JSON data?

+JSON stands for JavaScript Object Notation.
+JSON is used to store transport data.
+JSON data is written as name/value pairs, just like JavaScript object properties.

 You may need to look up an answer but, you are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.